apache/cordova-cli/README.md

 ## TO-DO

 - fix pluginstall for ios 2.0
-- interpolating proper app name and shit from config.xml
 - `grep` through this project for 'TODO'
 - blackberry support
 - moar tests